 In the world of financial media–it is a full court press for your attention (read: your dollars).
 Yet it always strikes me very odd to see way too many people worship random financial dogma or slick talking market gurus.

 Many clearly see market gurus as religious prophets.
 When CNBC zombies say it’s time to buy Google or dump Las Vegas Sands, many follow random advice blindly–mostly because of the name fame factor.
 Do you actually know anything real about these people?
 Or could they just be cartoons?

 If fame is a factor in your market choices—honk the horn and yell, “Booyah!”
 So why do people listen to talking heads making predictions all day long?
 Are they thinking, “Maybe he will help me make millions in the stock market?”
 Or is it, “Maybe he’s right in his Google timing, and I can make a killing right now?”
 Or is it really, “He’s on CNBC; he has to be right!”

 Think of it this way: A guru comes on and says buy Gold.
 Isn’t he saying that to the whole world?
 Worse yet, if you allow yourself to buy on a guru tip, does he call you up when it’s time to sell?
 Or are you just assuming when he says buy, Gold will go up forever and you’ll never need to sell?

 Visit to CNBC Offices

 I have had several odd CNBC experiences over the last 15 years.

-First, consider an instantly recognizable passage for many comedy fans:
+However, first consider an instantly recognizable passage for Seinfeld comedy fans:

 NBC Executive: I just wanted to let you know that we’ve been discussing you at some of our meetings and we’d be very interested in doing something.